Transcription jobs for beginners

 Keep in mind that,

-Rate per audio hour is not the same as Rate per working hour.
+The rate per audio hour is not the same as the Rate per working hour.

 This shouldn’t deter you from becoming a transcriptionist though, because…